Reqsx444/pbs_protection_mode/README.md

-# pbs_protection_mode
+# PBS Custom Protection Mode
+## Intruduction
+pbs_protection_mode is a Python automation script designed to manage snapshot protection on a Proxmox Backup Server (PBS). \
+It performs two main functions:
+- Automatically protects the first working day snapshot of each virtual machine
-Script to enable protecion mode on first working day backup and remove protection mode if backups are older than 5 years
+- Removes protection from snapshots older than 5 years